Art

 This course is a survey of mainstream modern and contemporary developments in painting, sculpture, crafts and architecture of selected Latin American countries, including both modernist and postmodernist forms, with particular emphasis on a Latin American identity through works of art as a form of cultural, and social expression.

-This course introduces theories and applications of two-dimensional composition in the visual arts using the elements of line, shape, texture, value, and color.
-It provides an essential background in design theory and applications including the elements and principles of design.
+This course introduces students to concepts, theories, and applications of two-dimensional composition in the visual arts using the elements of line, shape, texture, value, color, and spatial illusion.
+It considers historic as well as contemporary examples and provides an essential background in design theory and applications including the elements and principles of design.
+Students will develop a visual vocabulary for creative expression through lecture presentations, studio projects, problem solving, and written assignments.

-This course is an intermediate drawing experience stressing representation of visual forms through a variety of media and techniques.
+This course is an intermediate drawing experience stressing representation of complex visual forms, subject matter, and concepts through a variety of media, techniques, and methodologies.
+Artistic concepts and styes are explored as students build on fundamental drawing skills to develop personalized approaches to content and materials in exercises covering multiple historical and contemporary approaches to drawing.
 Particular emphasis will be given to structure and pictorial composition.

-This course provides basic instruction in drawing the human figure from the live model.
-It introduces theory and practice in the uses of linear and tonal form.
-Students will complete exercises in structure, proportion, foreshortening, and composition.
+This course provides introductory instruction in drawing the human figure from observation, using live models and a wide variety of drawing media and techniques.
+Topics include an introduction to human anatomy, historical and contemporary roles of figure drawing in the visual arts, and theory and practice in the uses of linear and tonal form.
+Students will complete exercises in structure, proportion, foreshortening, and composition and will learn both descriptive and interpretive approaches to drawing the figure.

 This course provides intermediate instruction in drawing the human figure from the live model.
 Emphasis will be on theory and practice in the uses of linear and tonal form.
-Exercises in structure, proportion, foreshortening and composition with introduction to exaggeration and alteration of form will be assigned.
+Exercises in structure, proportion, foreshortening, and composition, with an introduction to exaggeration and alteration of form will be assigned.

 This course provides advanced instruction in drawing the human figure from the live model.
 Emphasis will be on theory and practice in the uses of linear and tonal form.
 Exercises will include structure; proportion; foreshortening; composition; introduction to exaggeration and alteration of form, with emphasis on compositional arrangement; and exploration of complex media.